 - Thermal Control range: unlike also every 3D printing pen spotting heating mechanisms that produce temperature in the 160-230 degrees range, Soyan Doodle takes it a step further by working in the 160-250 degrees range when melting the ABS filament it works with.
 This gives users extra melting power but the corresponding heat produced at the nib must also be taken into account to avoid personal injury.

-- Flow Speed: and like its contemporaries, this 3D pen spots a speed control feature which is used for adjusting the speed at which molten plastic is been extruded from its nozzle.
+- Flow Speed: and like its contemporaries, this 3D pen spots a speed control feature that is used for adjusting the speed at which molten plastic is been extruded from its nozzle.
 Users can vary the spinning speed to meet certain needs such as faster flow for repetitive tasks while managing slower flow speeds when handling more difficult designs that require effort.

 - Power Input: I think it’s worth noting again that the Soyan Doodle pen was built for use in countries with power sockets or adapters carrying 110-240v electric power.
-This means most people based in the US and Europe can make use of the device without encountering any power related issues.
+This means most people based in the US and Europe can make use of the device without encountering any power-related issues.

 - No Display Screen: although this isn’t a feature, I think it’s worth mentioning for the Soyan had no display screen and users basically have to work by feel and experience.